zang-cloud/grpc-json/README.md

 Goodies
 -------
-* grpc-json implements a slightly modified version of the golang jsobpb Marshaler that allows returning Int64 and Uint64 as numbers instead of strings.
+* grpc-json implements a slightly modified version of the standard protobuf jsobpb Marshaler that allows returning Int64 and Uint64 as numbers instead of strings.
 * grpc-json will gracefully shut down using the http.Server Shutdown.
 Since grpc-json is commonly run in a goroutine and since the caller may not be catching the exit signal themselves, grpc-json will re-emit the signal after having gracefully shutdown.